The Utah Deaf History Collection

 Utah School for the Deaf

-During the 2023 remodeling, the center realized it needed a bit more space, which led to the difficult decision of parting with a significant collection.
+During the 2023 remodeling, the Sanderson Community Center realized it needed a bit more space, which led to the difficult decision of parting with a significant portion of its collection.
 Thankfully, employees Pamela Mower and Melanie Garn Sperry took the initiative to entrust me with this collection, allowing us to donate it to the George Sutherland Archives.
-This extraordinary institution is dedicated to preserving Utah's Deaf history, and we're thrilled to ensure that these valuable publications will remain accessible to everyone.
+We are thrilled to ensure that these valuable publications, dedicated to preserving Utah's Deaf history, will remain accessible to everyone..

 On October 20, 2023, the UVU Sutherland Archives officially received all these publications for digitization and preservation.
-This crucial step guarantees that these precious records of Utah's Deaf history will be available for future generations, giving us all peace of mind that they will be well taken care of!
+This crucial step ensures the availability of these precious records of Utah Deaf History for future generations, providing us all with peace of mind about their care!

 On October 20, 2023, the UVU Sutherland Archives officially received all these publications for digitization and preservation.
-This crucial step guarantees that these precious records of Utah's Deaf history will be available for future generations, giving us all peace of mind that they will be well taken care of!
+This crucial step ensures the availability of these precious records of Utah Deaf History for future generations, providing us all with peace of mind about their care!

 The Deaf Periodicals Donated to the Museum of Deaf History, Arts, and Culture

-The lounge at the Robert G. Sanderson Community Center for the Deaf and Hard of Hearing has an impressive collection of periodicals.
+The lounge at the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing had an impressive collection of periodicals.
 It includes some remarkable titles such as "The Silent Worker," "The Deaf American," "The Deaf Life," and "Gallaudet's The Buff & Blue."
-Unfortunately, the UVU Sutherland archives did not have enough space to keep these valuable items safe.
+Unfortunately, the UVU Sutherland archives lacked sufficient space to store these valuable items safely.

 After careful consideration and consultation with various stakeholders, I decided to donate the periodicals to the Museum of Deaf History, Arts, and Culture in Olathe, Kansas.